mdogan/mdogan.github.io/_posts/2014-08-31-give-me-some-gc-stats.md

 comments: true
 ---

-While analysing application memory usage and inspecting allocation/garbage creation patterns, we generally need to know garbage collection count, time, rate etc. Although most of the profilers give this information out-of-the-box or JVM already has builtin flags to enable GC logging in many details, sometimes we want to access GC information programatically.
+While analysing application memory usage and inspecting allocation/garbage creation patterns, we generally need to know garbage collection count, time, rate etc. Although most of the profilers give this information out-of-the-box or JVM already has builtin flags to enable GC logging in many details, sometimes we want to access GC information programmatically.

 Fortunately, there's a formal/public API in JDK to gather some useful information: `java.lang.management.GarbageCollectorMXBean`.